EricBrown589/NCLab-Python-Capstone-Backend/README.md

 [![Postgres](https://img.shields.io/badge/Postgres-%23316192.svg?logo=postgresql&logoColor=white)](#)

 A local Flask REST API for managing MTG cards and decks.
-This service integrates with the [Scryfall API](https://scryfall.com/docs/api) to fetch Magic: The Gathering card data and persists it in a local PostgreSQL database.
+Integrates with the [Scryfall API](https://scryfall.com/docs/api) to fetch Magic: The Gathering card data and persists it in a local PostgreSQL database.

 This project was created as part of a capstone project and is still a work in progress

-There is an Angular UI frontend located [here](https://github.com/EricBrown589/NCLab-Python-Capstone-Frontend) (this is also ran locally)
+There is an Angular UI frontend located here: [Magic The Gathering Card and Deck Frontend](https://github.com/EricBrown589/NCLab-Python-Capstone-Frontend) (this is also ran locally)

 ## Features

 * Cards
-    * Retrieve all cards with optional filters (colors, type)
+    * List all cards with optional filters (colors, type)
     * Add new cards from the Scryfall API or increment amount owned if they exist
     * Update the amount owned
     * Delete cards (when amount_owned = 0)
 * Decks
     * Create a new deck
-    * Retrieve all decks
+    * List all decks
     * Add cards to deck if they exist
     * Retrieve all cards in a deck
     * Delete a deck